Skip to content

 DNA composition, base pairing, nucleotide components, and double-helix complementarity.

-Statements about DNA Structure
+Determining True/False Statements About DNA Structure

 Which one of the following statements is TRUE concerning the structure of DNA?